-The Associate's degree is a liberal arts program that enables students to get a good start on their post-secondary education.
-The AA degree in business administration or accounting is 63 credits, with 18 of those credits in business and/or accounting.
+The Associate's degree is an accelerated two-year (20-month) liberal arts program that enables students to get a good start on their post-secondary education.
+The AA degree in business administration is 63 credits, with 18 credits in business.
+General education classes are offered online through NNU's Online General Studies Program to help students meet this requirement.

-The Bachelor's degree is an intense 16-month program.
-Students may take up to four courses during each 15-week semester, no more than two simultaneously.
-The typical course will last for seven to eight weeks.
-Students will participate in classes along with colleagues who have a wide array of backgrounds and experiences, resulting in a rich learning experience.
-The business administration or accounting majors include 124 credits with 51 of those in business and/or accounting and 45-60 general education credits.
+The Bachelor's degree is an accelerated four-year (44-month) liberal arts program.
+The business administration or accounting majors include 124 credits, with 51 in business, 72 for accounting majors, and 45-60 additional general education credits.
 General education classes are offered online through NNU's Online General Studies Program to help students meet this requirement.

-Students must maintain a cumulative GPA of 2.5 or higher to remain in good standing in the STEP Business program at Northwest Nazarene University.\ If a student drops below a cumulative GPA of 2.5, they will receive a warning letter and be placed on academic probation for the duration of one semester during which time they must earn a minimum GPA of 2.5.
+Students must maintain a cumulative GPA of 2.5 or higher to remain in good standing.
+If a student drops below a cumulative GPA of 2.5, they will receive a warning letter and be placed on academic probation for one semester, during which time they must earn a minimum GPA of 2.5.
 If a student continues to make unsatisfactory progress, they will receive a formal letter of dismissal from the STEP Business Program.

-\Students must earn a minimum GPA of 2.5 to graduate from the College of Business.
+Students must earn a minimum GPA of 2.5 to graduate from the College of Business.
 Business and accounting courses must be passed with a minimum grade of C-.